veelenga/veelenga.github.io/_posts/2023-02-06-aws-s3-replication.markdown

 Replication requires versioning to be enabled.

 3. Allow performing `s3:ReplicateObject` and `s3:ReplicateDelete` on `DestinationBucket`.
-Obviously, `SourceBucket` must be allowed to create and delete objects during replications on `DestinationBucket`.
+Obviously, `SourceBucket` must be allowed to create and delete objects during replication on `DestinationBucket`.

 ```yml
 SourceBucketReplicationPolicy: